ftl/midi2tci/README.md

 ## Setup

-Putting together the configuration file is done in two steps: first you need to find out on which MIDI port your device is connected, then you have to find out what channel and key your desired MIDI input controls are using. [example_config.json](./example_config.json) contains an example configuration with all available TCI commands.
+Putting together the configuration file is done in two steps: first you need to find out on which MIDI port your device is connected, then you have to find out what channel and key your desired MIDI input controls are using. [example_config.json](./example_config.json) contains an example configuration with all available functions, which are documented also the [wiki](./wiki/Functions).

 ### Find the MIDI Device